yashika28062006/E-COMMERCE/README.md

 Key Achievements:
 State Management: Configuring Redux Store
 Installed the react-redux NPM package to enable centralized state management.

+### Milestone 32

+In this milestone, we integrated Redux for global state management by storing and accessing the user's email across all pages.

+#### **Key Steps:**
+- Used `dispatch` in the Login page to store the email in the global state.
+- Accessed the stored email in other pages using `useSelector`.
+- Learned how to effectively use Redux for managing global state.
 Created a new store folder containing: store.js: Configured the Redux store with a userReducer to handle the global email state. userActions.js: Defined a setEmail action to update the email in the global state.